 Once you have mastered the first 3 steps, the last two will come with much more ease.

 Perfectionist tendencies far too often set you up for failure by making you believe that just big goals are worthy of your focus.
-As a perfectionist, you might tend to believe that you are extremely talented and it is your calling to achieve extraordinary things in life.
+As a perfectionist, you might tend to believe that you are highly talented and it is your calling to achieve extraordinary things in life.

-High-achievers certainly do accomplish extraordinary things.
+High achievers certainly do accomplish extraordinary things.
 But they are focused on the path and not on the end goal.
 The end goal is just the result of a carefully outlined structure and strategy.
 And they never fail to celebrate other people’s success, as well as their own.

 This brings me to the last step of recovering from perfectionism:

 Celebrate every achievement and every moment of success.
 This simply allows you to foster a growth mindset and be more in the moment, which inherently reduces stress and helps you to stay motivated.
 It also helps you to have a healthy, realistic understanding of the timeline it takes to create the success you are thriving for and be a healthy thriver instead of a high-achiever with perfectionistic tendencies.

 Feel free to let me know how your journey of letting go of perfectionism is going, by either connecting with me on Instagram or LinkedIn or feel free to connect me via email.